De Finetti's dividend problem and impulse control for a two-dimensional insurance risk process

-We will prove the uniqueness of the solution using arguments similar like in Gerber \cite{Gerber81}.
+{\bf Step 3.} We will prove the uniqueness of the solution using arguments similar the ones in Gerber \cite{Gerber81}.
 It suffices to prove the uniqueness of the solution of (\ref{1.0}) and (\ref{talaga2}).
-For that purpose, we define an operator $\mathcal{A}$ by
+For that purpose, we define the operator $\mathcal{A}$ by